RossBoylan/mccli/bin/python/Notes.md

   - [x] Fix breakage from interface changes in `numpy` for the code in `Component`.
   - [x] Identify why there is no simulation number on outputs from first tests of `Effects`.
   - [x] Test writes out iteration number to `Effects` output file
   - [x] Find out if the way I'm saving and restoring state is effective.
+It is.
-It is In particular, should I be doing a deep or shallow copy?
+        In particular, should I be doing a deep or shallow copy?
 Neither is necessary; it's already a copy. https://github.com/numpy/numpy/issues/22337 created 2022-09-25; the answers incorporated into this item.
   - [ ] Add a test for the  correct operation of save/restore state (maybe) Likely tied to implementation details, which I may be about to change.
   - [ ] Make argument and instance variable naming more consistent across the module (maybe)